Boies Schiller Flexner LLP

 Outside the D.C. offices of Boies Schiller Flexner LLP.

 Boies (Note: Boies is pronounced /bɔɪz/ BOYZ.)
 Schiller Flexner LLP is an American law firm based in New York City.
 The firm was founded in 1997 by David Boies and Jonathan D. Schiller, who were joined in 1999 by Donald L. Flexner, a former partner with Crowell & Moring.

 The firm has become known for its involvement in high-profile litigation, having represented the Department of Justice in the antitrust lawsuit United States v.
-Microsoft, as well as Vice President Gore in the Supreme Court case Bush v.
+Microsoft, as well as Al Gore in the Supreme Court case Bush v.
 Gore.
 More recently, Boies successfully challenged the constitutionality of California's Proposition 8 in Perry v.
 Brown, and represented the National Football League in the antitrust litigation initiated by the players' union.

-The firm has drawn controversy for its aggressive tactics during representation of Harvey Weinstein amidst sexual abuse allegations and the now-defunct blood testing startup Theranos.
+The firm has drawn controversy for its representation of sex offender Harvey Weinstein amidst his sexual abuse allegations, as well as its representation of the blood testing startup Theranos.